hytechclub/web-101/Week09/StudentDesc.md

-# Web 101: Week 9 - Transitions & Transforms
+# Transitions & Transforms
 Learn how to use CSS transitions and transforms to make a more dynamic website.
+Complete the [Crustaceans Follow-Along](CrustaceansFollowAlong.md) activity, using the resources as needed.
+If desired, complete the individual exercise and challenges as well.

 ## Resources
 - [Examples](https://codepen.io/tkjn/pen/MzwaEo)